deviceplane/go-sdk/README.md

 Set of Go packages for interacting with Deviceplane components.

-#### REST Client Package
+#### REST/Websocket Client Package

-Found in `pkg/rest/client`.
+Found in `pkg/client`.

-Client for interacting with Deviceplane Controller REST API.
+Client for interacting with Deviceplane Controller REST API and SSHing to devices via Websockets.

-See `test/rest/client/client_test.go` for usage examples.
+See `test/client/client_test.go` for usage examples.